 I searched for blogs, articles, books, websites.
 I looked for support groups, online and local.
 I Googled "My son is dead" and other stark phrases.
 At the same time, I wrote hundreds, perhaps thousands of messages to friends and family expressing how I was feeling; my fear, my horror, my grief, my anger, my loss.
 Just knowing that someone was reading my words, listening to my anguish, helped because it validated my despair.
 Some didn't know how to respond to these messages, but some were absolutely brilliant (and not always the ones you'd expect).
 Regardless of their responses, I continued to do it until eventually I no longer needed to (for me that was about 18 months - thank you to everyone who read those messages!) and I am so thankful I could do that.
 Putting words to feelings really can help in the short and longer term.

 When something terrible happens to us, we humans need validation, and we need to be heard.
 Therapy and counselling work, in part, due to these two things.
 Such intense emotional pain demands to hear "I hear you.
-You are going through hell"; and perhaps more importantly "You will get through this".
+You are going through hell"; and just as importantly "You will get through this".

 I constantly sought to connect with others through those first two years after my son's death, and this was ultimately a big part of what got me through.
 At times of great emotional pain, we need to plunder all the resources at our disposal, without shame.
 Nothing, literally nothing, worse (other than losing all my family) could have happened to me; if I couldn't ask for help now, then when?
 What's more, I knew that I had no choice.
 I needed those connections like I needed air to breathe.